ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/03-AVL-trees.md

 Using AVL trees we can define a very simple but efficient sorting algorithm.
-First we build an AVL tree from all elements, and then we do an *inorder traversal* (see @sec:traversing-a-binary-tree) to get the elements in sorted order:
+First we build an AVL tree from all elements, and then we do an *inorder traversal* (see @sec:trees:traversal) to get the elements in sorted order:

     avlTreeSort(list):
         tree = new ampty AVL tree